Terpene Tuesday: Myrcene

 Myrcene can block the cancer-causing effects of aflatoxins that are produced by fungi but find their way to our food.
 These anti-mutagen properties stem from myrcene’s inhibition of the liver enzyme, CYP2B1, which induces aflatoxin’s ability to damage our DNA.
 Myrcene also protects against DNA damage from toxins such as t-butyl-hydroperoxide.
 These anti-mutagen effects are consistent with those of other terpenes, along with their antioxidant and antimicrobial benefits.

-Cannabis Terpene β-myrcene
+Terpene profile: β-myrcene

-Aroma: Pine, Earth
+Aroma: Pine, earth, clove, balsam-like

 Found in: Mangoes, hops, bay laurel leaves, thyme, lemongrass, and basil